miker704/Strife/patches2.md

     - Created edit user display name modal for editing the user display name when that feature is fully added.
     - Created a Logout Modal to confirm if a user wants to logout this is to prevent accidently clicking logout and  signing out unintentionally.
     - Created connect container for logout modal.
+    - Moved Old Class Based Component Version of the Loading Screen Container to Deprecated Folder.

 ## Backend Changes